• Skip to primary navigation

 5. Cut the spirals in ⅜” slices (a little more than ¼”and a little less than ½” ).

-Flag Cookies directions
+Flag Cookies instructions

 The Flag Cookies are also slice-and-bake easy.
 It’s the directions that are confusing, so bear with me.